 The North Pine facility is the only custom fractionation plant in B.C., providing area producers with a lower cost, higher netback alternative for their NGLs than transporting and fractionating in Edmonton.
-Commissioning of the first train of the North Pine facility was completed in 2017.
-The first train of the North Pine facility is capable of processing up to 10,000 Bbls/d of NGL mix.
-The second train, commissioned in the first quarter of 2020, provides an additional 10,000 Bbls/d of NGL mix.
+After the most recent optimization of the facility in 2024, the North Pine facility is capable of processing up to 25,000 Bbls/d of NGL mix.